graphql/graphql-spec/spec/Section 3 -- Type System.md

 #### @stream Arguments

-- `if: Boolean` - When `true`, field _should_ be streamed.
+- `if: Boolean! = true` - When `true`, field _should_ be streamed.
 When `false`, the field will not be streamed and all list items will be included in the initial response.
 If omitted, defaults to `true`.
 - `label: String` - May be used by GraphQL clients to identify the data from responses and associate it with the corresponding stream directive.
 If provided, the GraphQL Server must add it to the corresponding payload. `label` must be unique label across all `@defer` and `@stream` directives in a document. `label` must not be provided as a variable.
 - `initialCount: Int` - The number of list items the server should return as part of the initial response.
 If omitted, defaults to `0`.
 A field error will be raised if the value of this argument is less than `0`.